 Retail grocers that offer take-home meal kits face challenges of their own.
 Prepared meal kits placed in their refrigerated section need to sell quickly to ensure optimal freshness, or risk spoilage, waste and losses.

 The environmentally conscious may feel guilty about all the packing materials that are used in home delivery meal kits.
 Those sentiments may be misplaced, according to one study arguing that meal kit delivery has a smaller footprint than equivalent ingredients bought from a grocery store and prepared at home.
-These findings can vary, however, depending on the amount of insulation, dry ice, frozen ice packs and other packing materials used, leaving some consumers wondering how to responsibly dispose of it all.
+These findings can vary, however, depending on the amount of insulation, dry ice, frozen ice packs and other packing materials that are used, leaving some consumers wondering how to responsibly dispose of it all.

 Meal Kit Market Potential

 Some food industry pundits are skeptical about its sustainability; others think it’s right up the alley of today’s working-family consumers who demand convenience but want the nostalgia of eating a home-cooked meal.
-Despite its challenges, the global meal kit market is expected to grow at a CAGR of nearly 22% through 2026, opening opportunities for many new players.

 As the meal kit industry continues to evolve and grow, companies continue to look for ways to differentiate their products.
 While streamlining how they get their products into the homes of consumers is still a major area of emphasis, what’s on the inside is still what matters most to consumers.